mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 # Writing Executing Modules

-It is no secret that the Execution Modules are the most flexible subsystems in Salt, as they allow you to reuse code, thanks to the fact that they are available in various other subsystems, including: Renderers (and, implicitly, templates), State modules, Engines, Returners, Beacons, and so on.
+It is not a secret that the Execution Modules are the most flexible subsystems in Salt, as they allow you to reuse code, thanks to the fact that they are available in various other subsystems, including: Renderers (and, implicitly, templates), State modules, Engines, Returners, Beacons, and so on.
 Basically once you wrote an Execution Module it is available immediately in the named